-By way of derogation the purse-seine fishing season in the Norwegian Economic Zone and in the Icelandic Economic zone such fishing season shall be assessed annually and the opening of the season communicated to the Secretariat one week before the start of the fishing operations, and shall have a duration of a maximum of five weeks.
+By way of derogation the purse-seine fishing season in the Norwegian Economic Zone and in the Icelandic Economic zone where the fishing season shall be permitted from 25 June to 15 November.

-- 26. Fishing for bluefin tuna by other gears not mentioned in paragraph 25 shall be permitted throughout the entire year in accordance with the conservation and management measures included in this recommendation.
-CPCs may establish open fishing seasons for their fleets and shall provide this information in their fishing plan. - 27.
+- 25bis.
+If weather conditions prevent fishing operations, CPCs may decide that the fishing seasons referred under paragraph 25 be expanded by an equivalent number of lost days up to 10 days. - 26.
+CPCs shall establish open fishing seasons for their fleets other than purse-seiners and shall provide this information in their fishing plan defined in paragraph 14 to be analysed and endorsed by Panel 2 intersessional. - 27.
 Not later than 2020, the Commission shall decide on what extent the fishing seasons for different gear types and/or fishing areas might be extended and/or modified based on the SCRS advice without negatively influencing the stock development and by ensuring the stock is managed sustainably.